-As more companies embrace workgroups that function outside of the traditional office paradigm, the tech tools used by your team become more critical.
+Tech tools used by your team become more critical as companies embrace work groups that function outside of the traditional office paradigm.
 Not only are you coordinating group tasks and various work functions, but you also have to facilitate communication efforts and shared file management.

-Whether your distributed team is working at a local coffee shop from a laptop, behind a desktop in their home office, or on a smartphone while on the road, you have to invest in the tools they need to succeed.
-If you want to make sure your team stays happy no matter how they prefer to work, here are some top tools you might not have heard of before that are definitely worth checking out.
+Whether your team is working at a local coffee shop from a laptop, behind a desktop in their home office, or on a smartphone while on the road, or on a beach in Fiji, you have to invest in the tools they need to succeed.
+If you want to make sure your team stays happy no matter how they prefer to work, here are some top tools you may not have heard of but they are definitely worth checking out.

 Nozbe gives employees and managers the ability to eliminate email as a method of coordinating complex tasks.
 You can manage incoming projects, prioritize tasks, and make assignments from a single web-based platform or an accompanying app.
 The screens are designed to display on any device, giving your distributed team the freedom to choose any device they prefer.